ddmnet/wgrep/README.md

     wgrep [options] <url>

-A URL is required (although we are definitely thinking about adding file and stdin inputs as well).
+An HTTP URL is required (although we are definitely thinking about adding file and stdin inputs as well).

 ## Install